adamklingbaum/3pl-ify/README.md

 3PL-ify is an inventory tracking web application built for a logistics company.
 The server application supports CRUD operations on inventory and warehouses, as well as the allocation of inventory to warehouses.

+**My focus in developing this application was a _high degree of modularity_, to support the addition of features in the future** (e.g., extending the data model and API to include Vendors, Shipments and Metadata).

 This project also includes a basic client application to demo the functionality of the server application.

 ### Server Architecture